 Other less common symptoms of stroke may include:

-The patients do not seek medical attention on their own because they lose the appreciation that something is wrong with them or they lack the knowledge of how acute treatment can be beneficial for them.
+The patients do not seek the medical attention on their own because they lose the appreciation that something is wrong with them or they lack the knowledge of how acute treatment can be beneficial for them.

 It is often a family member or a bystander who calls for help.
 Therefore, please recognize early signs, as it may help a victim in your known circle, or even a bystander.
 Remember, A stroke can happen to anyone at any time.